 <?xml version="1.0" encoding="utf-8" ?> <configuration> <connectionStrings> <add name="rtd-mssql" connectionString="Data Source=.\SQLEXPRESS;Initial Catalog=RTD;Password=r#td_2014_abc!;User ID=rtd" providerName="System.Data.SqlClient" /> </connectionStrings> </configuration>

-You may use Connection Manager to configure connection strings in a visual mode.
+You can use Connection Manager to configure connection strings in a visual mode.

-Now, you may start a trading platform and RTD.DB.
+Now, you can start a trading platform and RTD.DB.

 Click the Start button, and you will see the screen like this:

 Select data from your table in a database.
 You have to see new data like this:

 We have done all configuration steps:

 You can repeat the steps for any trading platform that supports RTD or DDE and any supported database platform.

 The downloaded RTD.DB package includes the RTD Databases folder that includes database templates for a range of tested trading platforms.

 You can use these templates to create tables with preconfigured formulas in a couple of minutes.